 We Develop Excuses

-We Give them a Sense of Obligation
+We Give Others a Sense of Obligation

-Ignoring Their Dreams
+Ignoring The Dreams Of Others

-How to Stop Living Vicariously Through Others
+How To Stop Living Vicariously Through Others

 Remember Who You Are

 Try to remember what makes you unique.
-Think of the talents and abilities that you do have, and make a list of things that make you special.
+Think of the talents and abilities that you have, and make a list of things that make you special.

 Celebrate Your Accomplishments

+Everyone has something they can celebrate.
+Maybe your biggest accomplishment in life is a milestone event like graduating from school or raising your children.
+However, do not forget to acknowledge day-to-day successes too, such as getting in a morning workout or eating a healthy lunch.
 Anything that you feel proud of should be recognized as an accomplishment.
-Take time to meditate or journal about what this accomplishment means to you and how it has impacted you or will impact you in the future.
+Take time to meditate or write in a journal about what this accomplishment means to you and how it has impacted you or will impact you in the future.

 Grieve What You Lost